jakelangham/kestrel/paper/paper.md

 substantially complicates the physics of these flows, by modifying their density, rheology and their ability to entrain or deposit further volumes of sediment [@Iverson:1997;@Iverson:2015].
-In many regions of the world, local conditions can trigger destructive flowing fluid--sediment mixtures that travel over distance of up to tens of kilometres [@Pierson:1990;@Scott:2005;@Jakob:2005].
+In many regions of the world, local conditions can trigger destructive flowing fluid--sediment mixtures that travel over distances of up to tens of kilometres [@Pierson:1990;@Scott:2005;@Jakob:2005].
 Driven by the need to understand their fundamental physics and ultimately to create predictive tools that can mitigate hazards, the development of mathematical models for these flows is an active research area and there is a